 Speak to a friend, family member or someone you trust

-- Call the Samaritans 24-hour support service phone: 116 123 (free phone) or contact Samaritans online
+Call the Samaritans 24-hour support service phone: 116 123 (free phone) or contact Samaritans online

-- Make an urgent appointment to see your GP, who may be operating a call-back service.
+Make an urgent appointment to see your GP, who may be operating a call-back service.
 Contact NHS 111, though be aware of delays in accessing this service

 In medical emergency and life-threatening situations only (where a person has taken an overdose or needs urgent medical attention) please dial 999 or attend your nearest hospital emergency department.